djrmarques/gmbe/README.md

 grbe -j Readme.md # This will join all code blocks of the same
 ```

-Finally, this tool can also run recursively
+Finally, this tool can also run recursively.

 ``` sh
 grbe -R .